-Financial assets and financial liabilities are recognised when the entity becomes a party to the contractual provisions to the instrument.
-For financial assets, this is equivalent to the date that the Company commits itself to either the purchase or sale of the asset (i.e. trade date accounting is adopted).
+Financial assets and financial liabilities are recognised when the Company becomes a party to the contractual provisions to the instrument.
+For financial assets, this is equivalent to the date that the Company commits itself to either the purchase or sale of the asset.
 Financial instruments are initially measured at fair value plus transaction costs, except where the instrument is classified "at fair value through profit or loss", in which case transaction costs are expensed to profit or loss immediately.